ryim/Newcastle-University-Off-Campus-Access/README.md

 The following instructions will get you started with transferring files.
 It is useful to send a test file over, and to check that it arrived okay.

-1. Download the `nclscp` script.
+1. Download the `nclscp` script and the `nclscp.config` file into the same directory.
-1. Open `nclscp` in a text editor, and replace `USERNAME`, on line 10, with your Newcastle University username.
+1. Open `nclscp.config` in a text editor, and replace `USERNAME`, on line 2, with your Newcastle University username.
 1. Run `./nclscp -h` to get usage information
 1. Run `./nclscp` to transfer files to/from Rocket.
 1. Optional: You can add the directory to which you downloaded the `nclscp` script to your $PATH in order to access them without having to specify a path to the location of these scripts.